moghaddasizahra-dotcom/Excel_Projects/retail_sales_dataset_project/README.md

 ---

-## 5. Lookup Functions Used (VLOOKUP & XLOOKUP)
+## 5. Lookup Functions used (VLOOKUP & XLOOKUP)

 ### XLOOKUP
 Used when flexibility was required:

-•	Can search both directions
+- Can search both directions
-•	Can return multiple columns
+- Can return multiple columns
-•	Easier to maintain
+- Easier to maintain
-•	No column index issues
+- No column index issues

-VLOOKUP
+### VLOOKUP
 Used for straightforward vertical lookups when:

-•	Data flowed left → right
+- Data flowed left → right
-•	Only one value needed
+- Only one value needed
-•	Simplicity was preferred
+- Simplicity was preferred

 *XLOOKUP* is suited for flexible lookups, while *VLOOKUP* is ideal for quick one-direction lookups.

-*Screenshots:*
+**Screenshots:**

-*VLOOKUP:*
+*XLOOKUP:*
 ![Excel Table Screenshot](./retail_sales_dataset_project/screenshots/VLOOKUP.jpg)

 *VLOOKUP:*